ModelOriented/kernelshap/README.md

 work in most cases.
 Some exceptions (classes "ranger" and mlr3 "Learner") are handled separately.
 In other cases, the function must be specified manually.

-Additional arguments of `kernelshap()` can be used to control details of the algorithm.
-Usually, the defaults do not need to be touched.
+Additional arguments of `kernelshap()` can be used to control details of the algorithm and to activate parallel processing.

 **Remarks**

 - To visualize the result, you can use R package "shapviz".
 - Passing `bg_w` allows to weight background data according to case weights.
 - The algorithm tends to run faster if `X` is a matrix or tibble.
-- As long as a parallel backend is set up, parallel computation is supported.
+- In order to use parallel processing, the backend must be set up beforehand.

 ## Installation